-When planning for college, you want to consider all the possible options you might have available to you.
+When planning for college, consider all the possible options you might have available to you.
 Public colleges and universities can be excellent places to get a top-notch education, but sometimes, your dream school is located in a different state from the one you reside in.

-As you decide on which college to attend, the total cost is often a significant factor, and attending an out-of-state school can sometimes come with a substantial increase in tuition and fees.
-In this article, you will learn how you might get around this tuition hike and better afford the optimal education you deserve.
+As you decide on which college to attend, the total cost is often a significant factor, and attending an out-of-state school can sometimes mean an increase in tuition expenses that you may face in student loans.
+In this article, you’ll learn how you might get around this tuition hike and better afford the optimal education you deserve.

 Differences Between In-State and Out-of-State Tuition

 State colleges and universities regularly charge different tuition rates for students who are state residents than for those who aren’t.
 At first glance, this might seem unfair since, regardless of where a student comes from, the education they receive should be the same.

 But the reason for the price difference is because public universities receive state tax revenue to help fund their operations, and state taxes are paid for by in-state residents.
 When you consider that in-state students (or their parents) have been funding the state schools the entire time they’ve been earning a living in that state, then it no longer seems unfair.

 If you have looked at different universities, you have probably noticed that the difference between in-state and out-of-state tuition can be pretty significant.
 In fact, the average difference in cost between public, four-year, in-state and out-of-state tuition and fees for the 2019-2020 school year in the United States was $16,380.

 It’s worth noting that this difference only applies to public schools because private colleges and universities do not receive state funding (and this is why their tuition is often higher).

 What determines your residency status can vary significantly from state to state.
 It isn’t a matter of just claiming to live there, and even though you will likely be setting up residence in a dorm in the state you attend college, this does not count as being a resident of that state.
 Residency is based on your permanent address.